kbastani/gsearch/README.md

 #### Solution

-gSearch exposes an API for handling data management operations purposed to performantly create and maintain real-time persistency in your Neo4j graph database.
+gSearch exposes an API for handling data management operations purposed to performantly manage read and write operations for creating and maintaing a causal graph in your Neo4j graph database.